 - Apply an egg wash to the blind-baked pie crust: You can brush a layer of egg white over the pie crust about 10 minutes before it is done blind baking.
 This should seal any extra imperfections in your pâte brisée (it’s easy to tear it when rolling out) that could lead to a leak.

-- Apply a foil shield: Once your pie crust is cooked (thanks to blind baking), you'll need to bake the quiche for at least 20 minutes to fully cook the custard.
+- Apply a foil shield: When you begin baking your quiche, your pie crust is fully cooked (thanks to blind baking).
 This can lead to burning the edge of the pie crust, which would be an utter disappointment.
 The solution is a foil tent to protect the edges.
-This works well for fruit pies but I found the middle of the quiche lorraine didn't get golden brown with a foil tent.
-I ended up with a foil stripe layout (the lazy alternative to a foil ring), which worked well.
+Bake the quiche for 15 minutes to allow the egg a chance to set.
+Then apply the foil shield.
+A foil shield is like a foil tent for fruit pies except instead of a tented piece of foil, I cut the middle square out of foil tent.
+I ended up with a foil stripe layout (the lazy alternative to a foil ring), which work well to allow the quiche to brown in the middle.

 (If you were ever curious, as I was, why the foil shield works, my father-in-law, David, explained it acts like a mirror to reflect the heat/radiation away from the crust to prevent it from getting too brown.
 It’s the same concept behind why silver foil keeps parts of spacecraft cool.)